JTSwisher/nfl_tickets/README.md

 # Ruby CLI NFL Ticket Generator

 This program allows a user to retrieve information on NFL games based on a specific team.
-The user will input their desired team naem which is then used by the Ticketmaster API to retrieve infomration on all games available for that team. :football:
+The user will input their desired team name which is then used by the Ticketmaster API to retrieve infomration on all games available for that team. :football:

 ## Dependencies
 ### Install Xcode Tools